mlflow/mlflow/docs/source/llms/prompt-engineering.rst

 Step 9: Adjust your prompt template and create a new Run
 --------------------------------------------------------
-As you try additional inputs, you might discover scenarios where your choice of LLM, prompt template, and parameters doesn't perform as well as you would like.
+As you try additional inputs, you might discover scenarios where your choice of LLM, prompt template and parameters doesn't perform as well as you would like.
 For example, in the MLflow documentation use case, the LLM still attempts to answer irrelevant questions about :ref:`MLflow Projects <projects>` even if the answer does not appear in the specified article.